- Vegetables: onions

 Grower involvement is crucial to the success of the proposed research, which will assure validation of findings and adoption of effective practices.
 Growers in the region (Idaho-Oregon Onion Growers Association and Pacific Northwest Vegetable Association) identified IYSV as a top priority, and the involvement of leading growers (and grower association leaders of Oregon, Idaho and the PNW) will facilitate effective and regular evaluation, outreach, education and positive impacts.
 Close association with fieldmen, trade journals and national onion working groups will help disseminate results.

 Maintain onions as a viable part of the PNW family farm crop rotations by reducing the impact of IYSV through the following:

-6) Demonstrate all useful findings in growers’ fields.
-Fully and promptly communicate results via word of mouth, field personnel participation, field days, grower meetings, internet, national working group meetings and papers in trade and scientific journals.
+6. Demonstrate all useful findings in growers’ fields.
+Fully and promptly communicate results via word of mouth, fieldman participation, field days, grower meetings, Internet, national working group meetings and papers in trade and scientific journals.

-The initiatives of our project would be complementary to initiatives of parallel efforts to control onion thrips and isolate over-wintering seed and bulb crop from the summer bulb crop.
+The initiatives of our project would be complementary to initiatives of parallel efforts to control onion thrips and isolate over-wintering seed and bulb crops from summer bulb crops.